mpwalsh8/wpgform/readme.txt

 No known upgrade issues.

 == Changelog ==

+= Version 0.29 =
+= Added ability to specify email address when email='on' attribute is in use via new attribute 'sendto'.
+= Changed generated Javascript to limit the possibility that it is affected by 'the_content' or 'wpautop' filters resulting in Javascript errors.
+This rare situation would prevent the page confirmation or redirection from loading correctly.

 = Version 0.28 =
 * Fixed bug with missing GetPageURL method which appears when email confirmation is enabled (email='on').